rymurr/tfl_track/README.md

 1. set up script for deployment to server (may try out virtualization and docker for fun ;-)
 1. monitoring and stats -- scraper should dump size and # of files into rrd on every run.
 Parser should do the same for records.
 Metadata on storage locations too.
 1. Monitor size of production hdf5 file
+1. add indicies to hdf5 file when I understand the data better

 NOTES
 -----